 Ibid.
 11.

+“The Mediated Sensorium” ties so many loose ends together for me, for example, the “marginal transgressives” of Robert Smithson (re: dedifferentiated vision and “Non-Sites”), Fluxus (re: performance art), John Cage (re: atonal music), and Lygia Clark (re: touch), Georges Batailles Informe, and Yves Alan-Bois’s and Rosalind Krauss’s postmodern updates (re: formlessness), the theories of self and subjectivity by Michael Foucault, Giles Deleauze, and Felix Guattari, (re: the body), Ludwig Wittgenstein (re: embodied perception), to name a few.

 The end of the late modern period is typically understood as 1945, the year that the United States military all-but ended World War II with the use of nuclear weapons on the civilians of Nagasaki and Hiroshima, Japan.
 This date, and the later year of 1950, has been floated by the Anthropocene Working Group as an appropriate date to mark the beginning of the Anthropocene Era, the Age of Man.

-Ibid, (find page number).